background image background image background image

 For the postprocessor:

-The S value in this command sets the initial laser power.
-In this command "{S}" is a placeholder, which will be replaced by the actual S-value while using DeskProto.
+As Laser on/off switch we use M4 S{S}.
+The M4 mode will automatically reduce the laser power when the feedrate is reduced (M3 will result in a constant laser power).
+The S value in this command sets the laser power.
+In this command "{S}" is a placeholder, which will be replaced by the actual S-value when DeskProto writes the NC file.
+M4 S0 will again switch off the laser.

 The definition of a laser cutter contains in fact only one parameter: the beam width (Kerf).
 Graham Bland has tested a number of SainSmart laser modules, and found these Beam width values: Adjust the Maximum S-Value in each cutter definition to match your router's $30 setting (for Maximum Spindle Speed).
 And when you check the option to automatically set the speeds you can adjust the Feedrate and the S-Value according to your needs.
 Graham: thanks for sharing these results !